 - This course is free, however you must set up an account.

-If you already have an account, login to enroll and launch the course: Disaster Health Information Sources: The Basics
+Enroll and launch the course: Disaster Health Information Sources: The Basics.

 - MLA CE Credit